Code of Ethics - Prohibited Acts

 Any gift (food, etc. with value of $10 or greater) given to an employee shall be:

-Turned over by the employee to the HR coordinator for use in the annual staff development day.
+Turned over by the employee to the HR Manager for use in the annual staff development day.

 Given to the branch manager for use by all employees at that location.